-Procedures sometimes need to be scheduled at a hospital due to your medical conditions, or if your insurance does not cover procedures performed at our ambulatory centers.
+Procedures sometimes need to be scheduled at a hospital due to your medical conditions, or if your insurance does not cover procedures performed at our ambulatory surgery centers (ASC).

-Our schedulers offer patients the first available procedure time.
-Both offices have the same equipment, and your procedure may be scheduled at either location.
+All ASCs have the same equipment, and your procedure may be scheduled at the location of your choosing.

 Why can’t I just schedule a coloscopy/upper endoscopy without an office visit?